tradingview/lightweight-charts/docs/time-scale.md

 ### subscribeVisibleTimeRangeChange

-Allows you subscribe on visible time range changed events.
+Allows to subscribe to the visible time range changed event.
 The argument is a handler function, which will be called with the new visible time range.

 The argument passed to your handler is the new visible time range, which might be either:

-- an object with properties `from` and `to` of type [Time](./time.md) which means the first and last visible time point accordingly
+- an object with properties `from` and `to` of type [Time](./time.md), that are the first and last visible time points, respectively
 - `null` if nothing is visible or the chart has no data at all

 ```javascript